Home > Academics > Departments > Performing Arts > Handbook > Academic Programs

 To expose them, through field experience, to the finest works in professional theatre, dance and music

-To understand the importance of giving something back to the college and the community
+To understand the importance of giving something back to the university and the community

 To provide a thorough background in the literature of theatre